Recently unemployed or lost work?

 Step 5 – Book a phone appointment

 As part of the claim process, you’ll need to book a phone appointment.
+You do not need to visit a Centrelink service centre.

 Once you have made the appointment, make sure to answer the call from a private number at the agreed time.